Guide To Getting Air Out Of Your Heating System

 Too much water comes out when bleeding radiators

 It is normal for water to come out when bleeding radiators as it shows all the trapped air has been released.
 But be careful not to let too much water come out, otherwise the lost water in the system will have to be replaced for it to function properly.
+The problem here is that fresh water has a lot of air in it which can get trapped again.

 What if a radiator needs bleeding frequently

 If you find that a particular radiator needs bleeding frequently, it is often down to a leak in the system.
 Even if it’s a sealed system, air can still be drawn into it.
+Usually, a towel rail on one of the upper floors of the house ends up having this problem, so check this out very carefully where the connections screw into the rail.

 If you don’t find a leak after a thorough search, it may be time to call in a gas professional to take a look inside the boiler for leaks around pumps or air vents, or pressure relief valves.